isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryii.md

 An acceptable PDT includes <b>either</b> of the following:

 <ol style="padding-left: 20px; font-size:18px; margin-bottom:0px; list-style-type:lower-roman;">
-<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5;">COVID-19 Polymerase Chain Reaction (PCR) test at an <a href="https://www.moh.gov.sg/covid-19/statistics/accreditation-bodies-for-covid-19-testing" target="_blank">internationally accredited or recognised lab/clinic/medical facility</a>; <b>OR</b></li>
+<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:10px; line-height:1.35;">COVID-19 Polymerase Chain Reaction (PCR) test at an <a href="https://www.moh.gov.sg/covid-19/statistics/accreditation-bodies-for-covid-19-testing" target="_blank">internationally accredited or recognised lab/clinic/medical facility</a>; <b>OR</b></li>
-<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5;">Antigen Rapid Test (ART) administered by a trained professional, including a medical professional or government-recognised trained professional in the country/region of departure. <b>Self-swabs are not allowed</b>.</li>
+<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.35;">Antigen Rapid Test (ART) administered by a trained professional, including a medical professional or government-recognised trained professional in the country/region of departure. <b>Self-swabs are not allowed</b>.</li>
 </ol>

-Travellers must obtain a copy of the negative test result that meets all the following conditions:
+<p style="line-height:1.35;">Travellers must obtain a copy of the negative test result that meets all the following conditions:</p>

 <ol style="padding-left: 20px; font-size:18px; margin-bottom:0px; list-style-type:lower-roman;">
-<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5;">Is in English (or accompanied with an English translation);</li>
+<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.35;">Is in English (or accompanied with an English translation);</li>
-<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5;">Contains the traveller's name, and Date of Birth or Passport number (per the passport used to travel to Singapore); and</li>
+<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.35;">Contains the traveller's name, and Date of Birth or Passport number (per the passport used to travel to Singapore); and</li>
-	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5;">Reflects the date and result of the test.</li>
+	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.35;">Reflects the date and result of the test.</li>
 </ol>

-<b>Handwritten reports will be rejected</b>.
-Travellers with difficulties getting their PDT can <a href="https://go.gov.sg/sto-enquiry" target="_blank">contact the Safe Travel Office for assistance</a>.
+<p style="line-height:1.35;"><b>Handwritten reports will be rejected</b>.
+Travellers with difficulties getting their PDT can <a href="https://go.gov.sg/sto-enquiry" target="_blank">contact the Safe Travel Office for assistance</a>.</p>

 &#9744;  <i><b>D) Submission of Health Declaration</b></i>

-Up to 72 hours before arrival in Singapore, travellers should submit their pre-trip health and travel history declaration via the <a href="https://eservices.ica.gov.sg/sgarrivalcard/" target="_blank">SG Arrival Card (SGAC)</a>.
+<p style="line-height:1.35;">Up to 72 hours before arrival in Singapore, travellers should submit their pre-trip health and travel history declaration via the <a href="https://eservices.ica.gov.sg/sgarrivalcard/" target="_blank">SG Arrival Card (SGAC)</a>.</p>

-All SCAG submissions are free-of-charge, and <a href="/health/vtsg" target="_blank">fully vaccinated travellers</a> should also upload their digitally-verifiable vaccination certificate if they have one, i.e. certificate with a QR code.
-Upon verification, the travellers’ vaccination status will be reflected in HealthHub or the TraceTogether application for 30 days, which can be used in <a href="https://go.gov.sg/moh-smm" target="_blank">vaccination-differentiated settings</a>.
+<p style="line-height:1.35;">All SCAG submissions are free-of-charge, and <a href="/health/vtsg" target="_blank">fully vaccinated travellers</a> should also upload their digitally-verifiable vaccination certificate if they have one, i.e. certificate with a QR code.
+Upon verification, the travellers’ vaccination status will be reflected in HealthHub or the TraceTogether application for 30 days, which can be used in <a href="https://go.gov.sg/moh-smm" target="_blank">vaccination-differentiated settings</a>.</p>

-Travellers should <b>defer their travels</b> if they:
+<p style="line-height:1.35;">Travellers should <b>defer their travels</b> if they:</p>

 <ol style="padding-left: 20px; font-size:18px; margin-bottom:0px; list-style-type:lower-roman">
-	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5;">Are showing <a href="/health/covid19-symptoms" target="_blank">COVID-19 symptoms</a>;</li>
+	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:10px; line-height:1.35;">Are showing <a href="/health/covid19-symptoms" target="_blank">COVID-19 symptoms</a>;</li>
-		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Are diagnosed or suspected to have contracted COVID-19 in the last 14 days before departing for Singapore; or</li>
+		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:10px; line-height:1.35;">Are diagnosed or suspected to have contracted COVID-19 in the last 14 days before departing for Singapore; or</li>
-		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Had been in close contact with a COVID-19 positive patient in the last 7 days before departing for Singapore.
+		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:10px; line-height:1.35;">Had been in close contact with a COVID-19 positive patient in the last 7 days before departing for Singapore.
 This includes the provision of care for a COVID-19 patient in a healthcare or family/social setting, staying in the same location as a COVID-19 positive patient, or had been in close (i.e. less than two meters) contact with a COVID-19 patient for more than 15 minutes.</li>
 </ol>